-The centre of the data is where most of the values are concentrated.
+The center of the data is where most of the values are concentrated.

-Different kinds of averages, like mean, median and mode, are measures of the centre.
+Different kinds of averages, like mean, median and mode, are measures of the center.

-Note: Measures of the centre are also called location parameters, because they tell us something about where data is 'located' on a number line.
+Note: Measures of the center are also called location parameters, because they tell us something about where data is 'located' on a number line.

 The Variation of the Data

-The variation of the data is how spread out the data are around the centre.
+The variation of the data is how spread out the data are around the center.

-Statistics like standard devition, range and quartiles are measures of variation.
+Statistics like standard deviation, range and quartiles are measures of variation.